uniqnodes/CasperLabs/README.md

 `curl -s 18.144.176.168:8888/status | jq -r .last_added_block_info.hash`
 Then copy the result, open config.toml and paste it near the trusted_hash in single quotes and uncomment that line.
 `sudo nano /etc/casper/config.toml`
-`sudo systemctl start casper-node`
-`systemctl status casper-node` (If you see the result "Active: active (running)", you can continue.)

 ### Create keypair
 `sudo chmod -R 777 /etc/casper/validator_keys`
-`cd /etc/casper/validator_keys/`
+`cd /etc/casper/validator_keys`
-`casper-client keygen`
-if you created the key from Clarity, you can replace the files where in this folder with them.
+`casper-client keygen`  if you created the key from Clarity, you can replace the files where in this folder with them.
 Or you can import the key created here to the account in Clarity.
+`sudo systemctl start casper-node`
+`systemctl status casper-node` (If you see the result "Active: active (running)", you can continue.)

 ### Bonding
 `cd ~`